What is the Best Safe to Buy? Consider These Features When Choosing a Safe.

 If you’re in the market to buy a safe what should you look for?
 Is the cheapest safe the best safe?
 Big-box stores like Costco carry large safes for under $700.
 But what do you get for that money?

-Check out this 10 second video clip that shows what you get when you buy a discount safe.
+Check out this quick video clip that shows what you get when you buy a discount safe.
 Is this what you want protecting your money and collections?
 I took this video at my local Costco.

 Finding the Best Safe Brand for You